Peer Mentor Program

 - A desire to represent the CNSM and the Jensen SAS Center, in outreach and orientation activities

-- Have your recommender complete the Letter of Reference form and provide a letter of reference
+- Have your recommender complete the Letter of Reference form and provide a confidential letter of reference

-- Sign up for an interview time (first come, first served).
+- After you are invited for an interview, you will need to sign up for an interview time (first come, first served).
 You must have submitted a completed application to be interviewed.